jinchoo/code_quiz/README.md

 # code_quiz

-Instroduction
+Introduction
-* As a student dveloper, the project was to build a timed quiz.
+* As a student developer, the project was to build a timed quiz.

 Table of Contents
 1. Description